Digital Government: The imperatives driving transformation for departments

 A department’s policy function is under pressure to move quickly from idea to launch, and then to incorporate feedback.
 But people also expect governments to get it right the first time and to quickly remedy wrongs if they emerge.

 Fiscal constraints create pressure to ensure the effectiveness of policies is known sooner and to correct course if things do not go to plan.
-The days of a three-year lag between a policy being announced and it being implemented are surely numbered.
+The days of a three-year lag between a policy being announced and it being implemented – such as for a new JobSeeker payment announced in 2017 – are surely numbered.

 To achieve shorter lifecycles and greater responsiveness on a policy, a government department needs to quickly identify the customer cohorts impacted, conduct trials and have information on the impact.
 This means departments need new digital capabilities, including agile ways of working, rapid testing of alternatives policy proposals using digital channels, the ability to generate granular data on pilot policies, and techniques to turn data into insights to make rapid decisions.